IBM/tfjs-web-app/README.md

 In the `public` folder, you will see a model folder.
 The TensorFlow.js model files need to go there (i.e. the `model.json` and `*.bin` files).

+In `src/model`, there is a `classes.js` file which lists the possible classes that the model can classify for.
+Alter this to fit your model.

 If deploying the application, change the `API_ENDPOINT` in `src/config.js` to the proper endpoint.
 For development, leave it as is.